patrikhuber/eos/README.md

 ## Python bindings

 _Experimental_: eos includes python bindings for some of its functionality (and more can be added!).
-Set `-DGENERATE_PYTHON_BINDINGS=on` when running `cmake` to build them (and optionally set `PYTHON_EXECUTABLE` to point to your python interpreter if it's not found automatically).
+Set `-DEOS_GENERATE_PYTHON_BINDINGS=on` when running `cmake` to build them (and optionally set `PYTHON_EXECUTABLE` to point to your python interpreter if it's not found automatically).

 After building the bindings, they can be used like any python module: